zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 (we prefer stems to have 24 bit depth, 48k sample rate)

-## Please allow 2-4 business days for completion
+## Please allow 2-4 business days for completion per song

 - - -